-The budget figures in Table 1 exclude collaborative efforts coordinated through the NIH Clinical Center, because the Clinical Center's budget is funded through a mandatory contribution of a standard percentage of the ICs' intramural budgets.
+The budget figures in Table 1 exclude collaborative efforts coordinated through the NIH Clinical Center because the Clinical Center's budget is funded through a mandatory contribution of a standard percentage of the ICs' intramural budgets.
 However, it is important to note that the Clinical Center coordinates a broad range of trans-NIH activities, including the highly successful Bench-to-Bedside awards program.
-In FY 2015, this program was supported by four NIH Offices, in addition to voluntary contributions from five ICs.
+In FY 2016, this program was supported by five NIH Offices, in addition to voluntary contributions from two ICs.
 The Bench-to-Bedside awards program was established to speed translation of promising laboratory discoveries into new medical treatments by encouraging collaborations among basic scientists and clinical investigators.
-Since the Bench-to-Bedside program began over 15 years ago, 228 collaborative projects have received funding, representing partnerships among multiple ICs, and most recently, extramural NIH grantees.
-Additionally, the Clinical Center is "opening its doors" to the extramural community through an extramural grant mechanism that partners an extramural principal investigator (PI) with an investigator in the NIH intramural program (co-PI) who must use the Clinical Center and its resources for at least a portion of its activities outlined in the grant.
-The goal is to conduct collaborative research projects aligned with the NIH mission and its efforts to enhance the translation of basic biological discoveries into clinical applications that improve health.
-In the first two cycles of this new grant program, Opportunities for Collaborative Research at the Clinical Center (U01), twenty awards have been made.
-Award decisions for the third cycle are pending and should be announced early in FY 2016.
-Grant applications for the third cycle will be accepted through April 11, 2016.
+Since the Bench-to-Bedside awards program began over 18 years ago, 238 collaborative projects have received funding, representing partnerships among multiple ICs, and since 2006, extramural NIH grantees can be included as collaborators on awards.
+Additionally, the Clinical Center is "opening its doors" to the extramural community through an extramural grant mechanism that partners an extramural principal investigator with an investigator in the NIH intramural program who must use the Clinical Center and its resources for at least a portion of its activities outlined in the grant with the goal of conducting collaborative research projects aligned with the NIH mission and its efforts to enhance the translation of basic biological discoveries into clinical applications that improve health.
+In the first three cycles of this new grant program, Opportunities for Collaborative Research at the Clinical Center, 25 awards have been made.
+Award decisions for the fourth cycle are pending and should be announced in FY 2017.
+Grant applications for the fifth cycle are due in April 2017.

-Other trans-NIH activities are coordinated through centers of excellence established within the Clinical Center to better integrate a number of scientific areas or services within the NIH community.
+Other trans-NIH activities are coordinated through centers of excellence established within the Clinical Center to integrate a number of scientific areas or services within the NIH community.
 The Center for Neuroscience and Regenerative Medicine (CNRM) focuses on the discovery of methods to better intervene and prevent the long-term consequences of traumatic brain injury.
 The CNRM is a collaboration between the NIH and the Uniformed Services University of the Health Sciences.
 The goal is discovering new diagnostic tools (especially using imaging at the NIH) and treatment paradigms for both military and civilian brain trauma victims.
 The Center for Interventional Oncology, a collaboration involving the Clinical Center and the National Cancer Institute, offers new and expanded opportunities to investigate cancer therapies that use imaging technology to diagnose and treat localized cancers in ways that are precisely targeted and minimally invasive.
 The Center for Infectious Disease Imaging is a collaborative program that seeks to use advanced anatomic, functional, and molecular imaging methods to identify and assess the manifestations and progression of infectious disease.
 The Imaging Sciences Training Program provides trainees with a background in state-of-the-art methodology in imaging technology while working collaboratively in a variety of research disciplines between the Clinical Center and various ICs.
 In addition, the Clinical Center coordinates the development and maintenance of the Biomedical Translational Research Information System (BTRIS), a repository of clinical research data from the Clinical Center's multiple electronic clinical systems and from multiple other ICs.
 BTRIS serves as a trans-NIH resource that supports intramural access to identified and de-identified data from 1976 to the present for answering research questions.